jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/07-upgrading-a-struts-1-portlet.markdown

 Struts is a stable, widely adopted framework that implements the Model View Controller (MVC) design pattern.
-If you have a Struts portlet for previous versions of Liferay Portal, you can upgrade it to @product-ver@.
+If you have a Struts portlet for previous versions of Liferay Portal, you can upgrade it to the new DXP version.

-Upgrading Struts portlets to @product-ver@ is easier than you might think.
+Upgrading Struts portlets to the new DXP version is easier than you might think.
 @product@ lets you continue working with Struts portlets as Java EE web applications.